Legal

 - Ticket uploads are stored outside public static routing and are served only after a permission check.

-- Internal bot notifications use an internal authenticated endpoint rather than a public unauthenticated webhook.
+- Internal service notifications use an internal authenticated endpoint rather than a public unauthenticated webhook.

 - Status-page issue reports are rate-limited, same-origin protected, stored separately from support tickets, and visible only to authorized Development/Admin-level operators.